 - Museo do Vinho incl. boardwalk over the vineyards

 Today we take the ferry to nearby Pico Island.
 This, the second largest of the Azores Archipelago (447 km2), is dominated in its north-west by the 2,341-metre-high Pico Volcano.
 Further south and to the east are the remnant of earlier cones.
 At the centre of the island is the Achada Plain, an axial zone comprising spatter and lava cones along a mountainous ridge filled with lake-filled craters, dense scrub and forests.
 Pico is particularly famous for its lovely vineyards, so much so that the ‘Landscape of the Pico Island Vineyard Culture’ has been listed as a UNESCO World Heritage Site.
 Viticulture here dates back to the 15th century.
 Each vineyard is divided into plots (currais) protected by walls (paredes, murinhos).
 These walls are built with basalt blocks that have been weathered and broken up and stacked without mortar.

-We shall eat lunch at Pico’s best restaurant, Cella Bar.
+We shall visit the Museo do Vinho and follow a boardwalk over the vineyards.
+We will have lunch in a local restaurant.
+We also enjoy some wine at Cella Bar.
 Its highly innovative architecture, created by Portuguese firm FCC Arquitectura and interior designer Paulo Lobo, comprises two buildings, a remodelled barn with volcanic stone walls, and a bulbous timber extension conceived as a cross between a whale and a wine barrel.
 The design team aimed to create a building that refers to the history of the island but that also demonstrates contemporary forms of construction.
-After lunch, we shall visit the Museo do Vinho and follow a boardwalk over the vineyards.
 In the late afternoon, we return to Faial.
 (Overnight Horta, Faial) BL